 Our products are highly technical and very complex and require high standards to manufacture and have in the past and will likely in the future experience defects, errors or reliability issues at various stages of development.
 We may be unable to timely release new products, manufacture existing products, correct problems that have arisen or correct such problems to our customers' satisfaction.
 Additionally, undetected errors, defects or security vulnerabilities, especially as new products are introduced or as new versions are released, could result in serious injury to the end users of technology incorporating our products, or those in the surrounding area, our customers never being able to commercialize technology incorporating our products, litigation against us, negative publicity and other consequences.
 These risks are particularly prevalent in the highly competitive autonomous driving and ADAS markets.
 Some errors or defects in our products may only be discovered after they have been tested, commercialized and deployed by customers.
 If that is the case, we may incur significant additional development costs and product recall, repair or replacement costs.
 These problems may also result in claims, including class actions, against us by our customers or others.
-Our reputation or brand may be damaged as a result of these problems and customers may be reluctant to buy our products, which could adversely affect our financial results.
+Our reputation or brand may be damaged as a result of these problems and customers may be reluctant to buy our products, which could adversely affect our ability to retain existing customers and attract new customers and could adversely affect our financial results.